boisgera/pandoc/README.md

 🚀 Getting started
 --------------------------------------------------------------------------------

+[Pandoc] – the general markup converter (and Haskell library) written by [John MacFarlane] – needs to be available.
+You may follow [the official installation instructions](https://pandoc.org/installing.html) which are OS-dependent, or if you are a [conda](https://www.google.com/search?client=firefox-b-d&q=conda+python) user, do

+    $ conda install -c conda-forge pandoc

+Then, install the latest stable version of the pandoc Python library with pip:

+    $ pip install --upgrade pandoc

 Install the latest stable release with:

     $ pip install --upgrade pandoc

-The [Pandoc] command-line tool is a also required dependency ;
-you may install it with:

-    $ conda install -c conda-forge pandoc

-[Pandoc] is the general markup converter (and Haskell library) written by [John MacFarlane].

 🌌 Overview
 --------------------------------------------------------------------------------